emmanuelcormier/bigiq/docs/class1/module2/lab1.rst

   :align: center
   :scale: 50%

-11. In the Application Security (ASM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button
+11. In the Web Application Security (ASM) section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button

 .. image:: ../pictures/module2/img_module2_lab1_8.png
   :align: center